Mirza-Hassan/React_Listings_page/README.md

 ##  Description

-A listing is the description of a real estate that can be rented or bought.
+A listing is a description of real estate that can be rented or bought.
 It contains information such as price and availability.
-We also display real estates characteristics, such as its category or size.
+We also display real estate characteristics, such as its category or size.

 ### TECH STACK

-Frontend: React.js, Typescript Backend: C#
+Frontend: React.js, Typescript

+Backend: C#

 ### INSTALLATION